hegenator/ots/README.md

 ## TODO
 This is a list of known shortcoming or bugs.

-* `alias` should be a subcommand group that has options under it.
-This will allow more versatile handling of aliases.
-For example `ots alias drop`
 * OTS does not track the possible differences of timesheets between Odoo and the local filestore
   * listing will only show (with color codes) if a timesheet has been pushed to Odoo or not.
 It does not case if they are out of sync, or even if the timesheet no longer exists in Odoo.